ditdotdev/dit/docs/src/local/run.rst

 There are a couple things to note here:

-* Titan will use any docker image published to a register.
+* Datadatdat will use any docker image published to a register.
 In this case, we pull down and run ``mongo:latest``.
 The only requirement is that the containers must have one or more ``VOLUME`` declarations that indicate where persistent data is stored.
-* In this example, titan mapped the default exposed port from the docker image to localhost.
+* In this example, d3 mapped the default exposed port from the docker image to localhost.
 This is the same thing as manually adding ``-p 27017:27017`` to map the mongo port to the expected port on your laptop.